 In this condition, government investment and spending are possible options.
 The government is not profit-oriented, and therefore, investment policy is at the discretion of the government.

-Launched financial market stabilization policy
+Financial market stabilization

 For example, after Franklin D. Roosevelt took office in 1932, the United States founded the Federal Deposit Insurance Corporation (FDIC) to protect depositors’ accounts and formed the Securities and Exchange Commission (SEC) to regulate the stock market.